kant/watson-training-from-on-prem-data/README.md

 and re-train your model.
 If the new model performs better, this will be deployed.

-> After Watson Studio uses the Feedback table, it writes a column `TRAINED`
+> After Watson Studio uses the Feedback table, it writes a column `_TRAINING`
 > into the Feedback table, with Timestamp.

 This column has a not null constraint.
 To load new data into the Feedback table-

-1. Add a column called `TRAINED` in your dataset
+1. Add a column called `_TRAINING` in your dataset

 1. Alter the table and remove the NOT NULL constraint from the column